ambrop72/aprinter/README.md

 ```

 If the fans are not equally powerful, you can adjust the `SpeedMultiplier` to scale the speed of specific fans.

-## Coordinate transformation

-APrinter has generic support for non-cartesian coordinate systems.
-Currently, delta (towers) and CoreXY/H-bot are supported out of the box.

-*NOTE*: Delta will not work well on AVR based platforms due to lack of CPU speed and RAM.
-CoreXY may or may not.

-Generally, the transformation is configured as follows in the web GUI:

-- In the Steppers list, define the steppers (actuators) that are involved in the transform,
-  with names that are *not* cartesian axes (delta: A, B, C, CoreXY: A, B).
-  Make that for each such stepper, "Is cartesian" is set to No.
-  Set the position limits correctly (see the sub-section next).
-  For delta, enable homing for all three steppers, for CoreXY disable homing for both.
-- Define any remaining cartesian steppers.
-So for CoreXY that would be Z, and none for delta.
-  Of course extruders still belong to the Steppers list.
-- In the "Coordinate transformation" section, select your particular transformation type.
-  More configuration is made available.
-- Set up the "Stepper mapping" to map the transformation to the steppers defined earlier.
-  Type the stepper name letter to map a stepper.
-  Note that you are free to define the mapping in any order, to achieve correct motion.
-  Which is a bit tricky woth CoreXY - you may also have to invert stepper direction.
-- Set the transformation-type specific parameters.
-The delta-related parameters mean exactly
-  the same as for Marlin, so no further explanation will be given here.
-- Configure the cartesian axes.
-Currently this is just position limits and maximum speed.
-  But, for CoreXY, you have the option of enabling homing for cartesian axes
-  (which is a different concept than stepper-specific homing).

-### Stepper configuration

-Steppers involved in the coordinate transform have their own configuration which is generally the same as for other steppers.
-In particular they need to be defined the position limits.

-For CoreXY, the position limits should not constrain motion as defined by the limits of the cartesian axes.
-The following formulas give the minimum required stepper limits to support the cartesian limits
-(assuming no reordering of steppers): Arange = [Xmin + Ymin, Xmax + Ymax], Brange = [Xmin - Ymax, Xmax - Ymin].

-For delta, the stepper limits should be configured appropriately for the machine.
-It helps to know that the A/B/C stepper positions are actually cartesian Z coordinates
-of assemblies on the towers, and that the maximum position limit corresponds to
-meeting the endstop at the top.

-## Slave steppers

-Slave steppers are extra steppers assigned to an axis.
-They will be driven synchronously with the main stepper for the axis.
-Actually, the only difference between the main stepper and slave steppers is the way they are specified in the configuration.

-In the web GUI, slave steppers can be added in the Stepper section for a particular stepper.
-If there is no existing suitable stepper port definition, you will need to add one in the Board configuration.
-When doing this, note that for slave steppers, the "Stepper timer" does not need to be defined (set it to "Not defined").

-## Laser support

-There is currently experimental support for lasers, more precisely,
-for a PWM output whose duty cycle is proportional to the current speed.
-The laser configuration parameters are:

-- `LaserPower` [W]: The actual power of the laser at full duty cycle.
-  You don't strictly have to measure the power, this just serves as a
-  reference for everything else, you can use e.g. 1 or 100.
-- `MaxPower` [W]: An artificial limit of laser power.
-Use =`LaserPower` to
-  allow the laser to run at full duty cycle.
-But make sure it's not
-  greater than `LaserPower`, that will result in strange behavior.
-- `DutyAdjustmentInterval` [s]: Time interval for duty cycle adjustment
-  from a timer interrupt (=1/frequency).

-A prerequisite for configuring a laser is the availability of hardware PWM and its support by the firmware.
-See the section "Hardware PWM configuration" for more details.

-A laser is configured in the web GUI as follows:

-- In the Board section, add a "Laser port".
-Give it a name (anything), select the PWM output.
-  This must be a hardware PWM output.
-  Also select an available timer unit.
-This is not exactly easy since the timer allocations
-  are spread throughout the Board configuration (Event channel timer, stepper timers,
-  timers for software PWM outputs).
-- In the Configuration section, add a Laser.
-The default values here should be usable.
-  But make sure your new "Laser port" is selected.

-In the g-code interface, *either* of the following parameters can be used in a `G0`/`G1` command to control the laser:
-- **L** - Total energy emmitted over the segment [W].
-This is the low level interface to the laser.
-- **M** - Energy density over the segment [W/mm].
-The value is multiplied by the segment length to obtain the effective energy for the segment.

-The energy density *M* is cached, so you can specify it in one command, and leave it out for any further commands where you want the same energy density.
-If *L* is specified, it takes precedence over *M* or its cached value, but it does not alter the *M* cached value.

 ## Support